One-on-one with Sarah Dinsdale of the Boundary Country Regional Chamber of Commerce

 Does the Chamber plan on hiring another Executive Director?

-Yes, we have just finished our strategic plan and hope to expand our staff in the next few years as we grow.
+Yes, we have just finished our strategic plan and that includes expanding our staff.

 What accomplishments has Boundary Country seen in the past year?